Augusta forum spotlights concerns with imprisoning youth, discusses juvenile justice reform

 AUGUSTA — With no family at home, Brodie Dunton was an alcoholic by the time he was 14 years old and spent his teenage years in and out of minor trouble with the law.

-He also found himself in and out various youth treatment programs, and then committed to Long Creek Youth Development Center on a misdemeanor theft charge.
+He also found himself in and out of various youth treatment programs and then committed to Long Creek Youth Development Center on a misdemeanor theft charge.

 “I ended up doing 26 months at Long Creek,” Dunton told a crowd Thursday at a Maine Juvenile Justice Task Force forum in Augusta.
 “They had me sitting there, doing nothing.
 I sat there until discharge.”